be at least 18 years of age when the mission begins,

 Mission Specialist training and coaching before and during the mission.

-Opportunities to actively support the expedition and dive operations team aboard the submersible and surface support vessels.
+Opportunities to actively support the expedition and dive operations team, and content experts aboard the submersible and surface support vessels.

 Opportunities to attend private pre-expedition planning and information events with the expedition crew and content experts.